LauzHack/llms-api-hackathon/README.md

 ## 6. Submission Process

-All projects should be submitted on DevPost (coming soon).
+⚠️ All projects should be submitted on [DevPost](https://lauzhack-llms-genai-2024.devpost.com/).
+And make sure your team is up-to-date in the [team formation document](https://docs.google.com/spreadsheets/d/1-kltAtBRmXvM_HjfXcLKk_qDzaVmV03A6PDqzfMWOaM/edit?usp=sharing).

 In order to be considered for a prize, **all projects should demo/present (3 min for API track, and 2 min for LLM track) on Saturday afternoon**.